ccinkosky/cinko-dev-stash/README.md

 Note: seconds and refresh are not required.
 Their default value is false.

 Note: Alternatively, you can also pass in a single object with the object parameters being key, value, seconds, refreshProps and refresh.

+Note: Do to inconsitancies when calling .toString() on a function, it is best not to use asynchronous functions as the refresh function.
+For example, if you were considering using async->await with a fetch, you'd likely be better served using the `fetch().then()` method.

+Note: The refresh function is generally called out of scope from where it was declared.
+Because of this there are a few additional quirks about working with the refresh function.
+The refresh function cannot be bound via `bind()` to anything.
+Unless imported again within the function, `Stash` is not available in the refresh function.
+However, if you use the `window.stash` method, you're good.
+Lastly, a single property is passed into the refresh function, you can determine what property is passed into the refresh function by setting the refreshProps parameter in `Stash.set()`.
+You can pass a string, integer, array, etc. If you need to pass in more than one property, pass in an object of properties.
 ```js
 /**
  * Store a string for 5 minutes (300 seconds)